It’s very tempting when you find the perfect house to seal the deal with an offer over asking price.

 This means that if you still buy the house at £215,000 and don’t renegotiate the price, you need a deposit of £65,000 (i.e. £215,000 – £150,000).
 This is an extra £11,250 (i.e. £65,000 – £53,750).

-I hope you’ve got something from reading this article about when should I offer over the asking price
+I hope you’ve got something from reading this article about when should you offer over the asking price

-If you’ve got something from this article about “when should I offer over the asking price” please share it on your favourite social media site.
+If you’ve got something from this article about “when should you offer over the asking price” please share it on your favourite social media site.

 Also, if you have any questions, please feel free to comment below too.
 Alternatively, if you need more help, please feel free to contact us on our contact us page here.
 Or join the discussion and ask your question in the property forum.